Kelley has great interest in ancient cultures throughout the world and has read many books and magazine articles about history.

-Experts such as Roger Hopkins, Mark Lehrner and Vince Lee have tried to ascertain how the various massive stone blocks at Baalbek were moved into place.
+Experts such as Roger Hopkins, Mark Lehrner, and Vince Lee have tried to ascertain how the various massive stone blocks at Baalbek were moved into place.
 Hopkins concluded that wooden rollers were used to move the 300-ton monoliths.
-(Presumably this method was also used to move blocks such as the Stone of the Pregnant Woman, which can be found in the quarry and weighs over 1,000 tons!)
-Hopkins used this method to move stones weighing only 10 tons, but the help of over 100 people were sometimes needed.
+(Presumably, this method was also used to move blocks such as the Stone of the Pregnant Woman, which can be found in the quarry and weighs over 1,000 tons!)
+Hopkins used this method to move stones weighing only 10 tons, but the help of over 100 people was sometimes needed.
 He theorized that once the stone blocks had been moved one mile from the quarry to the job site, levers and cranes were then used to lift them into place at the temples.

 At times, earthen ramps may have been used to raise the blocks to higher areas, and sand would often be used to help set these immense blocks in place.
 (The sand was slowly drained away as the block gradually moved into the correct alignment.)
 Incidentally, such techniques were almost certainly used to build ancient temples and monuments during the Old Kingdom in Egypt, when the Pyramids of Giza were built, though much of this construction took place about 2,500 years earlier than what the Romans accomplished at Baalbek.

-For many years, people such as Hopkins, et al. have tried to move megaliths using ancient building techniques but the results have been only minimally successful.
+For many years, people such as Hopkins et al. have tried to move megaliths using ancient building techniques, but the results have been only minimally successful.
 Nevertheless, it’s been proven that these old techniques do work.
 We're simply not near as good at it as the ancients were!

 What About Extraterrestrials?

 The TV program Ancient Aliens on the History Channel has a particular point of view.
-On the episode entitled “Sacred Places,” ancient astronaut theorists claim that the massive stone blocks comprising the base of the temple complex at Baalbek are 9,000 years old.
+In the episode entitled “Sacred Places,” ancient astronaut theorists claim that the massive stone blocks comprising the base of the temple complex at Baalbek are 9,000 years old.
 They also claim these blocks weigh from 800 to 2,000 tons.
 Actually, there are unused blocks in the nearby quarry weighing over 1,000 tons, but evidence shows the Romans used stones from this quarry, not Neolithic people some 9,000 years ago.

-These theorists also claim that the base of the temple complex was - “tens of thousands of years ago,” as they describe it - used as a landing pad or spaceport for extraterrestrial spacecraft, the assumption being that these ETs built the base for this purpose.
+These theorists also claim that the base of the temple complex was—“tens of thousands of years ago,” as they describe it—used as a landing pad or spaceport for extraterrestrial spacecraft, the assumption being that these ETs built the base for this purpose.
 As support for this hypothesis, they say that the Epic of Gilgamesh, written about 4,000 years ago by the Sumerians, called Baalbek the landing place of the gods!

 Read More From Exemplore